Oestrogen-Boosting Foods

 Phytoestrogens are a form of dietary oestrogen we get from food and studies indicate they can mimic or enhance the natural hormone’s health benefit for women who need it.

-However, they can block or disrupt oestrogen in your body if you are sensitive consuming large amounts so it’s important to talk to your doctor before any major changes to your diet if you are at risk for conditions such as breast cancer.
+However, they can block or disrupt oestrogen in your body if you are sensitive and consuming large amounts so it’s important to talk to your doctor before any major changes to your diet if you are at risk for conditions such as breast cancer.

 What conditions do they help?